badukaire/macmahon/README.md

 Therefore, the team name in 1 word, and the result can be in several orders.

-In case a team is not played, it has to be matched against a team called `[BYE]`.
+In case a team is not playing, it has to be matched against a team called `[BYE]`.

 ## sample input file